 After all, how can ‘likes’, ‘followers’, and ‘clicks’ measure up to seemingly more substantive metrics like leads, signups, opportunities, and sales in a reporting setting?

-But, social media as a channel can play an important role in a company’s acquisition strategy.
+Social media, as a channel, can play an important role in a company’s acquisition strategy.
 Like anything else, it’s how you position its utility and performance that will ultimately sell the value to stakeholders.

 Metrics are arguably the most important part of your social media reports.
 They’re figures that you can’t argue about, showing the real impact your social strategy is having on other areas of your business–such as sales or content marketing.